-In addition to those summarized above, other specific concerns identified through community engagement are included in the table 2.1 below.
+In addition to those summarized above, other specific concerns identified through community engagement are summarized in Table 2.1 below.
 These concerns were compiled from community members during community meetings as well as through the SMMI Air Pollution Concerns Survey.